Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Cubatures and designs on unions of Grassmannians

-\begin{remark} Theorem \ref{th:pot} is useful in two ways.
-(A) First, it enables us to check if a given collection of orthogonal projectors and weights is a cubature.
-Indeed, we can compute the lower bound on the corresponding fusion frame potential by \eqref{eq:formula for T} and \eqref{eq:Tsigma} and simply check if this bound is attained.
-(B) Second, we can aim to minimize the fusion frame potential numerically.
-Once this minimization outputs a candidate, we can check by (A) if it actually is a cubature.
 For suitable minimization algorithms on Grassmannians, we refer to \cite{Graf:2013zl} and \cite{Absil:2008qr,Boumal:2014ff}.
-In Section \ref{sec:examples num} we shall indeed numerically minimize the fusion frame potential with equal weights and check that the lower bound is attained. \end{remark}
+In Section \ref{sec:examples num} we shall indeed numerically minimize the fusion frame potential with equal weights and check that the lower bound is attained.